 Legal aliens do not have to worry about getting deported for violating NRS 484B.253.
 But in light of the current political climate, all non-citizens are strongly urged to talk to a lawyer whenever they are facing criminal charges to discuss the latest laws.
-Learn more about the criminal defense of immigrants in Nevada.

 13. Should I fight my citation or just pay the fine?

 Considering that most prosecutors are willing to extend a good plea deal, defendants are encouraged to fight the case.
 If all goes well, the defendant will get no new demerit points or car insurance hikes.